Updated Sept 2020

 Of course, we all know that being able to put yourself into someone else’s shoes is a pretty important skill to have in life.
 But, what does that mean in the context of work, or running a team?

 As it turns out, empathy is extremely beneficial in business.
-In fact, empathy was considered a key trait of the most innovative teams at Google.
+In fact, empathy was considered a key trait of the most innovative teams at Google2.
 Let’s break down the ways in which high empathy drives better results at work:

 Teamwork makes the dream work.
 And empathy is a key ingredient in making that happen.
 It empowers teams to see the forest and the trees, and to recognize how everyone’s individual challenges and goals come together to achieve the overall larger goal.
+(If working in silos is a problem for your team, empathy can help!).

 “Thinking outside of the box” is a term often used for being creative.
-Empathy allows people to step away from their own perspective and look at problems from a different angle.
+Practicing empathy allows people to step away from their own perspective and look at problems from a different angle.
 Using empathy to see the world through the eyes of your customers, clients, and coworkers can help you come up with solutions you may not have been able to from your own point of view.

 High employee morale has a positive impact on every facet of the way a company works.
 And high morale starts with empathy at the management-employee level.
 Being able to empathize with the challenges that your workers are up against allows you to provide the support they need to be successful.